The Cannabis Plant: What is Marijuana and Marijuana Addiction Treatment?

 In the early 1900s, Mexican immigrants to the United States introduced the recreational use of marijuana as a drug.
 By 1925, 26 U.S. states had outlawed marijuana, and by the end of the Great Depression, all states regulated marijuana use in some way.
 In the 1940s, doctors began to distance themselves from medical marijuana use, and in 1952, the Boggs Act created strict punishments for the use of marijuana and several other drugs.

-Since then, there have been arguments on both sides regarding the dangers and usefulness of cannabis use.
+with a clear ‘yes’ for many chronic users.
 As of 2025, 38 states, D.C., and three territories allow the medical use of cannabis with moderate to high THC.
 24 states, D.C., and two territories allow adults to use non-medical marijuana.
 At a federal level, for example, in federal airports and properties and for immigration purposes, marijuana is still illegal.

 How Is Marijuana Used?
 Medical Marijuana and More